servicenodes/genesisextractor/README.md

 ![Alt text](docs/pics/screenshot3b.jpg "Genesis Extractor Screen 0 - Overview")

-BTW: All daemons will be forced to create their blockchain data in the folder /temp that comes with the genesis extractor:
+BTW: All daemons will be forced to create their blockchain data in the folder /temp that comes with the genesis extractor.<br>
+So there will be no polution of your harddisk with all kinds of folders.

 ![Alt text](docs/pics/screenshot4.jpg "Genesis Extractor Screen 0 - Overview")